 3c – AI Marketing Applications – Current Profit Potential

 “Search” was voted as the most profitable current application of AI and ML in marketing.
-It is interesting to note that none (or very few) of our sample companies focused exclusively or mostly on “Search” as their main value proposition.
-Our own article on the applications of AI in marketing and advertising highlighted search as one of the most prominent current applications, and this consensus seems to highlight it’s current importance.
+It’s worth noting that none (or very few) of our sample companies focused exclusively or mostly on “Search” as their main value proposition.
+Our own article on the applications of AI in marketing and advertising highlighted search as one of the most prominent current applications, and this consensus seems to highlight its current importance.

 As a market research firm, we found it interesting to see companies voting to highlight an application that was different from their own value proposition.
-It is possible that “Search” was voted to the top simply due to it’s ubiquity online, and it’s possible that many of the companies we polled didn’t believe “Search” to be important enough to build an entire company around.
-What doesn’t seem to be debatable is that “Search” is an impactful current marketing technology that the executives we polled are clearly highlighting as meaningful.
+It is possible that “Search” was voted to the top simply due to its ubiquity online, and it’s also possible that many of the companies we polled didn’t believe “Search” to be important enough to build an entire company around.
+What doesn’t seem to be debatable is that “Search” is an influential marketing technology that executives recognize as valuable.

 From the chart above, it seems that today’s AI marketing executives don’t believe that content generation and market forecasting have nearly the same profit potential as “Segmentation / Targeting” or “Programmatic Advertising.”
 As might be expected, far more of our sample companies are working on the latter than the former.